 There is no limit to the number of times alumni may be chosen as recipients during the first five years following graduation.
 We encourage applicants to apply each year.

 What is the likelihood I will be funded?

-The number and size of awards granted each year depends on the funds available, though close to $1.9 million has been distributed since the program began.
+The number and size of awards granted each year depends on the funds available, though over $2 million has been distributed since the program began.
 Historically, we have funded between 40 and 60 percent of applicants.